Divorce Consultation & Practice

 When either party in a divorce feel that their interests will not be accurately represented, or that their counterpart cannot be trusted (whether true or perceived) then litigation might be a necessary course of action.
 Litigation relies on the weight of the legal system, and the process is limited by the court calendar and requirements that documents, motions, and petitions are filed and reported on.
 Once the petition is filed, the case is a matter of public record and fees and costs simply to meet the requirements of the court are initiated.
 Attorneys will have to respond to motions and report to the judge assigned your case on a regular schedule as determined by the judge.
 Litigation seeks to protect the individual client and their interests in a win-lose model.

-Kitchen Table Divorce- Pro Se
+Kitchen Table Divorce- Pro Se (DO IT YOURSELF-REPRESENT YOURSELF)

 Clients are able to represent themselves in court, should they feel the interest in doing so.
 Clients may choose to seek legal consult about the procedural and process elements in seeking a pro se divorce, but they actually represent their own interests and appear in front of the judge on their own.
+This is a very complex process and requires a great investment of time in preparation, learning procedural matters, etc.

 Alternative Dispute Resolution models